Weed, California: Beaughan Spring

-The City of Weed gets its water from the Beaughan Spring, with the water being piped directly to homes.
+The city of Weed gets its water from the Beaughan Spring, with the water being piped directly to homes.

 In September 2016, The New York Times reported that French billionaire Pierre Papillaud demanded that Weed give up its Beaughan Spring spring water source so that Papillaud's bottle water company could have more water to sell.
 Disconnecting from Beaughan Spring would leave Weed without public water.
 In March 2021, it was reported that the parties involved had reached a compromise which will allow Weed to continue to have access to water from Beaughan Spring in perpetuity.

 Mill Fire

 In early September 2022, the Mill Fire started in or near Weed, burning down the Lincoln Heights neighborhood.

 Geography

 Weed is off Interstate 5, 49 mi south of the California–Oregon border.
-The next large settlement to the north on I-5 is Yreka; to the south is the City of Mount Shasta.
+The next large settlement to the north on I-5 is Yreka; to the south is the city of Mount Shasta.
 U.S. Route 97 runs to the northeast and Klamath Falls, Oregon.

-According to the United States Census Bureau, the city has a total area of 4.8 sqmi, of which 0.11% is covered by water.
-The closest cities with a population greater than 50,000 are Redding, California (69 miles south) and Medford, Oregon (91 miles north).
+According to the United States Census Bureau, the city has a total area of 4.8 sqmi, of which 0.11% is water.
+The closest cities with a population greater than 50,000 are Redding (69 miles south) and Medford, Oregon (91 miles north).